 D. Staphylococcus species

 A 6-year-old immigrant boy from Bangladesh presents with fever and rash.
-The fever started 3 days ago followed by a rash which started on the head and spread to the rest of the body.
-Examination reveals a well appearing child with a maculopapular rash and posterior cervical lymphadenopathy.
+The fever started three days ago followed by a rash which started on the head and spread to the rest of the body.
+Examination reveals a well-appearing child with a maculopapular rash and posterior cervical lymphadenopathy.
 Which of the following is the most likely causative organism for this disease?

 A. Measles virus